Ausangate Trek 5D/4N

-Huchuy Qosco trek is a really nice and not too challenging option that combines espectaculr mountain views, original Inca Trails a community visit and a guided tour of the little known Inca site of Huchuy Qosco which is located in the heart of the Sacred Valley of the Incas.
-Taking you off the beaten track you get away from the all the crowds of the better known treks but still get to enjoy all the amazing things Peru has to offer.
-The Huchuy Qosco trek is perfect for those with a short time frame or who are looking for an easier trekking rout.
+The Huchuy Qosco trek is a really enjoyable and not too challenging option that combines spectacular mountain views, original Inca trails, a community visit and a guided tour of the little-known Inca site of Huchuy Qosco, which is located in the heart of the Sacred Valley of the Incas .
+By getting off the beaten path, you get away from all the crowds of the better known treks, but still get to enjoy all the amazing things Peru has to offer.
+The Huchuy Qosco trek is perfect for those on a short time frame or looking for an easier hiking route.

 Pick up from the hotel.

-Horsemen and mules to transport equipment, food and personal luggage (only 7 kilos per person).
+Horsemen and mules to transport equipment, food and personal luggage (7 kilos per person).

 A cook to prepare all meals.